Albert Wilson (American football): Kansas City Chiefs

-On May 11, 2014, the Kansas City Chiefs signed Wilson as an undrafted free agent after he went unselected in the 2014 NFL Draft.
+On May 11, 2014, the Kansas City Chiefs signed Wilson as an undrafted free agent after he went unselected in the 2014 NFL draft.
 The Chiefs signed him to a three-year, $1.54 million contract with a signing bonus of $10,000.

 He made his NFL debut on September 7, 2014, against the Tennessee Titans.
 He recorded his first professional reception in the following game against the San Diego Chargers.
 Overall, in his rookie season, he finished with 16 receptions for 260 receiving yards.

 Wilson finished the 2015 regular-season as the Chiefs' third-leading receiver with 35 receptions for 451 yards and 2 touchdowns.
 The Chiefs finished the regular season with an 11–5 record and qualified for the 2015–16 NFL playoffs.
 The Chiefs were eliminated by the New England Patriots in the Divisional Round.
 Wilson finished the playoffs with 7 receptions for 66 yards and one touchdown.

 Wilson finished the 2016 regular-season with 31 receptions for 279 yards for two touchdowns and one rushing touchdown.
 The Chiefs finished the regular season with a 12–4 record and qualified for the 2016–17 NFL playoffs.
 In the Divisional Round against the Pittsburgh Steelers, he had two receptions for three yards and a touchdown in the 18–16 loss.

-On March 9, 2017, the Kansas City Chiefs signed Wilson to a one-year, $1.79 million extension.
+On March 9, 2017, the Chiefs signed Wilson to a one-year, $1.79 million extension.
 In the 2017 season, Wilson finished with 42 receptions for 554 receiving yards and three receiving touchdowns.